johannessonlab/Letharia/README.md

 # Scripts and pipelines used in the *Letharia* study of the Johannesson's Lab

 Here you'll find the scripts and pipelines associated to the study [Ament-Velásquez, S. L., Tuovinen, et al. (2020).
-The plot thickens: Haploid and triploid-like thalli, hybridization, and biased mating type ratios in Letharia. bioRxiv](https://www.biorxiv.org/content/10.1101/2020.12.18.423428v1).
+The plot thickens: Haploid and triploid-like thalli, hybridization, and biased mating type ratios in Letharia.
+Front.
+Fungal Biol.
+2:656386](https://www.frontiersin.org/articles/10.3389/ffunb.2021.656386/full).

 There are two main folders: